rstgroup/TpReport/README.md

 ```
 composer install
 ```
-2. Edit Config.php
-3. Use TpReport class according to example.php
+2. Use TpReport class according to example.php